talliskinrade/torus-deployment-manager/README.md

 - added a section to install.py to ensure all the keys are unique. changed key size to 4 bytes.
 - discovered that C0 denotes a random static address, so changed ble address to "C0545253" + "%.2x" % (device) + "%.2x" % (network) # Big-endian instead
 - so for the static address, raspberry pis must have prefix c0, wearables must have prefix ee
-- half way through changing make image to have inclusions in many adresses, not a block of addresses
+- half way through changing make image to have inclusions in many addresses, not a block of addresses

+# 01/07/25

+- 20007a90 l O bss 00000004 g_aes_key_id
+- 0004c85c l O rodata 00000012 wearable_static_addr
+- 20003434 l O datas 0000000c target_ap_addrs

+- can probably get rid of the offset, because the addresses are different for elephants and wearables
+- seems to be creating the new hex absolutely fine. should be able to test it on the torus53 device.

 > > > > > > > 12438dc86a2007be4ce26837d4384f458eb6d021